 4. Umeda Sky Building

-I wasn’t expecting much from Umeda Sky Building; sky towers tend to bore me.
+I wasn’t expecting much from Umeda Sky Building; honestly sky towers tend to bore me.
 However, Umeda turned out to be one of the most unique buildings I’ve ever visited, a far cry from boring.

 Umeda Sky Building consists of two 40-storey towers, connected by two glass bridges and escalators that lead to the 360 sky deck, also known as Kuchu Teien Observatory.
 The sky deck is an open air panoramic platform on the 40th floor, 133 metres (436 feet) above ground.